jonathanschimpf/React-Portfolio/README.md

 <p>&nbsp;<p>

-<strong>JONATHANSCHIMPF.DEV</strong> is my personal web development portfolio that i created with the[`React.js`](https://reactjs.org/) library.
+<strong>JONATHANSCHIMPF.DEV</strong> is my personal web development portfolio that i created with the [`React.js`](https://reactjs.org/) library.
 This this application was built using `component based development`, and dynamic rendering was utilized to generate similar items within the site.
 This site showcases my skills and language/workflow knowledge, some samples of projects that i have created, and a few short words on myself and what i am passionate about.
-It also provides multiple ways to connect with me via the usual cell/email channels, or via LinkedIn, GitHub, Instagram, etc. My resume can also be ontained within the footer area, as well as links ot my commercial/fine art photographic portfolios.
+It also provides multiple ways to connect with me via the usual cell + email channels, or via LinkedIn, GitHub, Instagram, etc. My resume can also be ontained within the footer area, as well as links ot my commercial/fine art photographic portfolios.
 It features styling and a design that is closely aligned with my personal aesthetic and takes a one page, scroll-into-view approach.
 I implemented subtle css animations on certain elements to draw attention throughout the visit.
-This mobile-first application was built using a combination of custom `CSS3` and [`React-Bootstrap`](https://react-bootstrap.github.io/) and can be viewed on all of your favorite devices.
+This mobile-first application was built using a combination of custom `CSS3` + [`React-Bootstrap`](https://react-bootstrap.github.io/) and can be viewed on all of your favorite devices.

 <p>&nbsp;<p>